Small market

-In the terminology of professional sports in North America, teams are often said to be based not in a city but in a media market.
-The size of the media market is usually a good indication of the potential viability of a major league team.
-A small market team is more likely to struggle to compete financially against teams from larger markets and may therefore also be outbid in the competition for top talent.
-This has led to calls for revenue sharing, luxury taxes, and / or salary caps in most North American sports leagues in order to ensure competitive balance or parity.
+In the terminology of professional sports in North America, teams are often said to be based not only in a city, but in a media market as well.
+The size of the media market is a significant indication of the potential long-term success of a major league franchise.
+A small market team is a team that has a small market compared to teams in larger markets.